redballoonio/faq-plugin/readme.txt

 **FAQ categories to output**

+Only show faqs from these categories.
+Add the slugs as a comma seperated list.
+You can find the slug for the categories on the "FAQ Category" page in wordpress.

-`cat="[cat-id]" (default:blank)`
+`cat="[cat-slug]" (default:blank)`

 **Question to exlude**

+If there are any faqs that you want to exclude from being output, add their IDs as a comma seperated list to this attribute.

 `exclude="[faq-id]" (default:blank)`

 **Show or hide the category titles**

+Whether to show or hide the category titles.
+If this is set to hide and the `cat` attribute isn't set then all of the questions and answers will be output.

 `title="show/hide" (default: "show)`

 **Initial state of the questions**

+Change the intial state of the questions when a visitor opens the page with the FAQs on.
+If the questions aren't collapsable then this attribute does nothing.

+* "close" - all of the answers closed
+* "show" - all of the answers expanded
+* "first" - the first answer expanded, other answers closed

 `show_question="show/close/first" (default: "close")`

 **Initial state of the categories**

+Change the intial state of the categories when a visitor opens the page with the FAQs on.
+If the categories aren't collapsable then this attribute does nothing.

+* "close" - all of the categories closed
+* "show" - all of the categories expanded
+* "first" - the first categories expanded, other categories closed

 `show_category="show/close/first" (default: "close")`

 **Type of Icon**

+Changes the type of icon used for collapsable elements.
+Effects both the categories and answers.
+Available options:

+* "arrow"
+* "plus"

 `icon="[icon-type]" (default: "none")`

+**Secondary icon type**

+Changes the type of icon used for collapsable answers when `collapsable` is set to both.
+Otherwise does nothing.
+Available options:

+* "arrow"
+* "plus"

+`icon_secondary="[icon-type]" (default: "none")`

 = Linking directly to a question =

-To link directly to a page, add a "targetQuestion" get variable to the end of the url with the question id like so:
+To link directly to a question from another page, add a "targetQuestion" get variable to the end of the url with the question id like so:

 `http://yoursite.com/faq-page/?targetQuestion=21`